Open app - operation¶

 - Android TV / mobile

 - HbbTV / Freeview Play

 This operation installs and opens the application on the device.

 To perform this operation in the Suitest Test editor use the Open App line:

 The behavior of Open app varies across platforms:

-On Android TV, Apple TV (tvOS), HbbTV / Freeview Play, LG webOS, PlayStation 4, Roku, Samsung Tizen, Websites and Xbox One the application is opened automatically.
-Additionally for Android TV, LG webOS, PlayStation 4, Roku, Samsung Tizen and Xbox One Suitest checks the version of the app currently installed on device and installs correct version as necessary.
+On Android, Apple TV (tvOS), HbbTV / Freeview Play, LG webOS, PlayStation 4, Roku, Samsung Tizen, Websites and Xbox One the application is opened automatically.
+Additionally, for Android, LG webOS, PlayStation 4, Roku, Samsung Tizen and Xbox One Suitest checks the version of the app currently installed on the device and installs the correct version as necessary.

 Sometimes installing an app may take longer time, especially if the package size is bigger.
 So just be patient ...

 On generic HTML-based platforms Suitest cannot install nor open the app automatically.
 You will need to either override the Open App command or open the application manually every time you start the test.